joshnthny89/IT-portfolio/Linux-Labs/Lab-06-Network-Investigation/README.md

 ## Lessons Learned

 Network visibility is a critical component of cybersecurity.
 Understanding how systems communicate and how to investigate network activity provides a foundation for detecting abnormal behavior and investigating potential security incidents.

+## NOTE:

+Certain network identifiers (IP addresses, IPv6 addresses, subnet information, and MAC addresses) have been redacted from screenshots to protect personal network information while preserving the educational value of the lab.